-Conor McGregor Wanted By NYPD After Bizarre Attack On Bus Filled With UFC Fighters (Video)
+Conor McGregor Wanted By NYPD After Bizarre Attack On Bus Filled With UFC Fighters [Video]

 — Fanatics View (@fanaticsview) April 5, 2018

-A member of McGregor’s entourage is reportedly the one to smash the front window of that bus.
+A member of McGregor’s entourage is reportedly the one who smashed the front window of that bus.
 Conor was finally restrained by others on the scene from doing more damage after grabbing a chair and attempting to smash another window, reports TMZ.
 According to the New York Times, the video “showed McGregor running while holding a large object, then toppling nearby garbage cans.”
 The police said McGregor had thrown “various items,” during this brawl but he “fled before officers arrived.”

 Conor McGregor showed up at UFC 223 media day.